Workflow Monitor in Informatica: Gantt Chart & Tasks

 Source and Target Statistics

-Source and target statistics gives the details of source and target.
-For example, how many rows are fetched from the source and how many rows are populated in the target the current throughput, etc
+Source and target statistics give the details of source and target.
+For example, how many rows are fetched from the source, how many rows are populated in the target, the current throughput, etc.

 In the following screen, 14 records are fetched from the source, and all 14 are populated in the target table.

-• Applied rows signify how many records Informatica had tried to update or insert the target
+• Applied rows signify how many records Informatica had tried to update or insert into the target

-• Rejected rows signify how many rows are dropped due to target constraint or other issues.
+• Rejected rows signify how many rows are dropped due to a target constraint or other issues.

-In this tutorial, you have learned how to open and monitor the workflows and tasks using workflow monitor.
+In this tutorial, you have learned how to open and monitor the workflows and tasks using Workflow Monitor.
+When statistics do not explain a failure, trace the data with the Informatica debugger.